aetperf/aetperf.github.io/_posts/2023-08-30-Vector-similarity-search-with-pgvector.md

 ## LangChain vectorstore PGVector integration

-Unfortunatly we cannot query the previous `wikipedia_articles` table with LangChain.
-So in this section, we load the `wikipedia_articles` into the LangChain [*PGVector*](https://python.langchain.com/docs/integrations/vectorstores/pgvector) vectorstore. *PGVector* is LangChain interface with *pgvector*.
+Unfortunatly we cannot query the previous `wikipedia_articles` table with LangChain, since they have a slightly different data model.
+In this section, we are going to load the `wikipedia_articles` table again into Postgres, but this time into the LangChain [*PGVector*](https://python.langchain.com/docs/integrations/vectorstores/pgvector) vectorstore. *PGVector* is LangChain interface to *pgvector*.

 The *PGVector* vectorstore creates two tables into Postgres:
 - `langchain_pg_collection` listing the different collections
-- `langchain_pg_embedding` storing texts, embeddings, metadata and collection name
+- `langchain_pg_embedding` storing texts, embeddings, metadata and parent collection name

 Below is a step-by-step explanation of the process:

-- Connection String Setup:
+- Connection string setup:

 The `CONNECTION_STRING` is generated using the Postgres database credentials provided: